srackham/drake/README.md

 ### log
 `function log(message: string): void;`

-Log a message to the console.
+Log a message to stdout.
 Do not log the message if the `--quiet` command-line option is set.

 ### outOfDate